-When most people think about bedbug infestations, their minds drift to hotels and homes.
-However, you can add schools to that list too.
-While infestations are fairly uncommon, the environment of younger students bringing in bags and coats and storing their supplies together turns into a breeding ground for bedbugs.
+When most people think about bed bug infestations, their minds drift to hotels and homes.
+However, you schools should also come to mind as well!
+While bed bug infestations are fairly uncommon, the environment is ripe for these pests.
+For example, bed bugs are attracted to the smell of humans and carbon dioxide.
+So, in elementary schools, as young students bring in bags and coats, along with storing their supplies together, they are inadvertently creating a breeding ground for bed bugs.

 Although the school might not see an infestation develop, these bugs latch onto clothing and can be transferred to someone else’s personal items and home.
 What should schools be aware of to prevent this from happening?

 Know the Signs You Need Bed Bug Removal

 Schools have resources to help identify lice infestations, but what about bed bugs?
 A student dealing with an infestation at home with the potential to bring these critters to school might have a physical reaction, such as visible bites.
 Even if you don’t see the bites, a student looking unusually uncomfortable or extremely anxious might be infected.

 If one of your students has visible bite marks or you’ve found bed bugs within their personal items, follow these steps:

 - Don’t send the student home; instead, have the student leave the classroom to be inspected by a nurse.

 - Provide the student with educational materials about dealing with bedbugs and notify his or her parents about the issue.

 - If the pests were found within the student’s things, provide a set of plastic bags for storing his or her belongings while at school and temporarily keep them in a separate area.

 - Find time to inspect the student’s belongings and locker.